Find Your Field of Dreams

 Home of the Orioles Double-A Eastern League affiliate, and just 25 miles from Camden Yards as the Oriole Bird flies, Bowie is THE place to catch the hottest young Orioles stars before they hit the bigs.
 The lighthouse by the bullpen is a standout landmark in this homey park.
 Face painters, a bounce-house, carousel, and inexpensive general admission seats with ideal sightlines make this a great baseball getaway on a budget.

 Hagerstown’s newly minted Flying Boxcars are named after the famous Fairchild C-82, a military cargo plane that was manufactured in Hagerstown in the 1940s and 50s, which had a central fuselage the exact size of a railroad boxcar.
-The Flying Boxcars will join the Atlantic League of Professional Baseball in 2024 when their new $70 million Hagerstown Multi-Use Sports and Events Facility is completed.
+The Flying Boxcars will join the Atlantic League of Professional Baseball in May at Meritus Park.